dhocker/athomedmx/README.md

 The AtHomeDMX server is licensed under the GNU General Public License v3 as published by the Free Software Foundation, Inc..
-See the LICENSE file for the full text of the license.
+See the LICENSE.md file for the full text of the license.

+## Compatibility
+The server has been tested on Python 2.7.10 and 3.6.5.
+However, at some point in the near future, support for Python 2 will be dropped.

 ## Source Code